 Child Support Attorneys in Waco Texas

 Child support should meet the essential needs of a child.
 So child support includes having shelter, food, and clothing.
 Dunnam & Dunnam family law attorneys routinely handle child support issues.
 Our Waco child support attorneys know how to interpret very complex income situations.
 Call our child support attorneys at 254-753-6437 to schedule a consultation.

 How is child support calculated?

-Support amounts are normally based on income according to state guidelines.
+Support amounts are typically based on income according to state guidelines.
 Texas considers the financial support of children to be a joint responsibility of both parents.
 However, in determining the amount of child support paid by the noncustodial parent (the parent that does not have the children living with them).
 Only the noncustodial parent’s income is considered.
 Sometimes income and expenses can be challenging to determine, especially with business owners, income from multiple streams, or complex personal issues, which create a wide variation in personal expenses from month to month.

 Support is a flat percentage of the noncustodial parent’s income (less allowable deductions) for each child.
-The courts presume that the custodial parent spends at least an equal percentage of his or her income directly in child support.
-The income/salary of the custodial parent generally does not come into question unless there is evidence that simply following the guidelines is not in the best interest of the child.
+The courts presume that the custodial parent spends at least an equal ratio of their income directly in child support.
+The custodial parent’s income/salary generally does not come into question unless there is evidence that merely following the guidelines is not in the child’s best interest.

 Child Support in Texas